sindresorhus/got/readme.md

 }
 ```

+This object form can only occur in an array.
 If the provided buffers are encrypted, `object.passphrase` can be used to decrypt them.
 If `object.passphrase` is not provided, `options.https.passphrase` will be used for decryption.

 ##### Examples for `https.key`, `https.certificate`, `https.passphrase`, and `https.pfx`